 Access innovative, care-focused activities and training opportunities to improve health outcomes for older adults within complex, interprofessional settings.

-These free, 1-hour modules provide training on geriatric topics and evidence based tools to advance health professional teamwork in the care of older adults.
+These free, one-hour modules provide training on geriatric topics and evidence-based tools to advance health professions teamwork in the care of older adults.
 Topics include fall risk education, elder abuse, annual wellness visits, and Alzheimer’s disease and related dementias.

-The GPLI is offered through the Health Science Center and prepares teams of healthcare professionals to serve as transformational leaders in their institutions.
+The Team-based GPLI is offered through the Health Science Center at Fort Worth and prepares teams of healthcare professionals to serve as transformational leaders in their institutions.
 Teams learn concepts to effectively lead and work in emerging health care environments for older adults and complete projects to implement interventions.

-Project ECHO is a lifelong learning and guided practice model that revolutionizes medical education and exponentially increases workforce capacity to provide best-practice specialty care and reduce health disparities.
+Project ECHO is a lifelong learning and guided practice model that both revolutionizes medical education and exponentially increases workforce capacity to provide best-practice specialty care and reduce health disparities.
 The heart of the ECHO model™ is its hub-and-spoke knowledge-sharing networks, led by expert teams who use multi-point videoconferencing to conduct virtual clinics with community providers.
 In this way, primary care doctors, nurses, and other clinicians learn to provide excellent specialty care to patients in their own communities.

 GCAM is a scholarship opportunity for geriatrics-focused faculty in institutions other than HSC who are interested in earning a Graduate Certificate in Academic Medicine.